BontaVlad/BontaVlad.github.io/_posts/2015-06-30-python-debugging-logging.md

 [124, 0, 0, 124, 1, 0, 22, 125, 2, 0, 124, 2, 0, 83]
 {% endhighlight %}

-We finally arived at the magical **dis**.
+We finally arrived at the magical **dis**.
 Dis is a bytecode disassembler which is included in python's standard library.
-You want a disassembler any time you have assmbly or low level code and you want to make it readable.
+You want a disassembler any time you have assembly or low level code and you want to make it readable.
-You will rearly see dis used in production but it's interesting to peek into python's internals.
+You will rarely see dis used in production but it's interesting to peek into python's internals.
 {% highlight python %}
 import dis
 dis.dis(mod)